KnoxDevs/knoxdevs.github.io/_pages/bloggers.md

 <hr />

 <section id="update_the_list" markdown="1">
 Are you a local dev that would like to be featured here?
-You can update the listing here by sending a Pull Request with an individual markdown file [here](#).
-Follow the template and send the request!

-Do you know of a blog that should be listed here?
-Send a Pull Request to add them!
-You can see the template for bloggers bloggers [here](#).
+Send a Pull Request to add your blog.
+You can see the template for groups [here](https://github.com/KnoxDevs/directory/tree/master/bloggers).
 </section>